svewap/nnrestapi/Documentation/About/About/10_features.rst

 * Many, many examples.
 And even many more.
 * Highly customizable and configurable
 * Automatic and custom routing to endpoints
-* Fastest possible integration, set up your REST Api in 5 minutes
+* Fastest possible integration, set up your implementation in 5 minutes
 * Optional Caching-layer with one line of code
-* A "kick-starter" feature for creating your RESTful Api extension with one click
+* A "kick-starter" feature for creating your own extension with one click

 ⊛ Backend module:
 -------------